padisah/vaadin-jetty94-failure/README.md

 # vaadin-jetty94-failure
+This brach contains a workaround for the issue.
+I could successfully configure using jetty9.4 with JSR356, and also Guice.

-Demonstrates incompatiblity between vaadin 8.8.1 and Jetty 9.4
+The base repository Demonstrates incompatiblity between vaadin 8.8.1 and Jetty 9.4.

 executable jar:
 mvn clean compile package